jkunze/n2t-eggnog/t/n2t/e/about.rst

 N2T identifiers are used for everything from citing scholarly works to referencing tissue samples.
-They link to cutting edge scientific datasets, historic botanists, evolving semantic web term definitions, and living people.
+They link to cutting edge scientific datasets, historic botanists, evolving semantic web term definitions, living people, and many other things.

 Organizational Backing
 ----------------------